I'm so excited to share this recipe! Introducing vegan fish fillets!

 Instructions

 - Add the TVP slices to a large bowl or plate and cover with boiling water.
-Let it sit for about 20 minutes, or until the TVP is tender.
+Let it sit for about 20 minutes or until the TVP is tender.
 You can soak the TVP slices overnight in the refrigerator as well.

 - Drain the TVP slices and squeeze them to remove as much water as possible.
-Transfer to a food processor and add the vegan nuoc mam, sugar, onion powder, ground black pepper, dried dill, garlic, vinegar, dulse flakes and mushroom seasoning if using.
+Transfer to a food processor and add the vegan nuoc mam, sugar, onion powder, ground black pepper, dried dill, garlic, vinegar, dulse flakes, and mushroom seasoning if using.

 - Heat 2 tablespoons of oil in a non-stick skillet.
-Once hot, use a spatula to transfer your fish fillets to the skillet, with the nori sheet facing down.
-Shallow-fry for 3-4 minutes, or until the nori sheet is crispy.
+Once hot, use a spatula to transfer your fish fillets to the skillet with the nori sheet facing down.
+Shallow-fry for 3-4 minutes or until the nori sheet is crispy.
 Flip the fillets and cook for another 3-4 minutes on the other side.

 - Serve immediately with your favorite sauce on top of steamed rice and/or with sautéed vegetables on the side.
-For extra flavor, I recommend cooking your fish fillets a couple of minutes in your sauce.
+For extra flavor, I recommend cooking your fish fillets for a couple of minutes in your sauce.

 Love your recipes, but I’m a bit frustrated by the links to Amazon.
 I know you need to earn a little, but it would be more helpful if the links could take you to an actual product.
 I can’t find TVP slices, for example, but your link simply takes me to a page of TVP products rather than the specific one (and no slices to be seen!).